atsaloli/cf3-tutorial/source/100-140-Installing_CFE_Hub-0055-Installing_CFE_Hub.exr.md

-Installing CFEngine on your Hub VM
+Install CFEngine on your Hub VM

 - Ensure your Hub VM has an FQDN hostname (required by Hub package)